-Brain Aneurysm Treatment Without Open Surgery
+Brain Aneurysm Coiling in Lucknow Without Open Surgery

 A brain aneurysm is a silent time bomb - a weak, bulging spot in a brain artery that can rupture without warning.
 Dr. Rohit Agarwal uses endovascular coiling to treat brain aneurysms through a small needle puncture in the groin, without opening the skull.
 This minimally invasive approach offers safer treatment and faster recovery.